We explain how medical conditions or problems in a previous pregnancy could mean you’re at increased risk of complications when giving birth.

 More from Which?

-- Pregnancy health conditions like pre-eclampsia or gestational diabetes can affect your antenatal care and birth plan, we go through how.
+- Find out how pregnancy health conditions like pre-eclampsia or gestational diabetes can affect your antenatal care and birth plan.

 - Learn how to negotiate your care if your pregnancy is classed as higher risk.